axibase/atsd/sql/README.md

 #### CURRENT_TIMESTAMP

 The `CURRENT_TIMESTAMP` function returns current database time in ISO format.
-The function is analogous to the `NOW` functions which returns current database time in Unix milliseconds.
+The function is analogous to the `NOW` functions which returns current database time (Unix time, millisecond granularity).

 ```sql
 SELECT CURRENT_TIMESTAMP